HackerRouter/carpetmod112-modified/README.md

 **Settings:**

+`endChunksAutoload`: inspired by an issue i created to fabric carpet. it can be also called 'dragonFightLoadChunks'

 `survivalPlayersLoadChunks`: Uh-uh.

 `netherPortalLoadChunks`: I did try to build portal chunk loaders in 1.12.2, and I was wondering why it didn't work.